 The best part?
 You’ll have so much fun customizing the seasoning.
 Let’s get started!

 Shopping around for a new air fryer?
 There are undoubtedly so many air fryers on the market, with new models popping up each day.
-If you’re looking for a good recommendation, the COSORI Air Fryer XL is my latest obsession.
+If you’re looking for a good recommendation, the COSORI Air Fryer is my latest obsession.
 It has 13 different presets and a tray big enough to feed a family of four.

 How to Make Air Fryer Potato Chips